Conserving and restoring coral reefs.

 Restoring coral reefs at Biscayne and Dry Tortugas National Parks.

-Publix‘s donations to NPF support coral reef restoration projects at Biscayne National Park and Dry Tortugas National Park in Florida.
+In addition, Publix has committed over $2.2 million in funding to the National Park Foundation (NPF) since 2022 for projects aimed at protecting, conserving, and restoring coral reefs at Biscayne National Park and Dry Tortugas National Park in Florida.
 Project efforts include large-scale outplanting of nursery-propagated corals, restoring storm-damaged corals, propagating larvae of protected coral species during annual mass spawning events, treating corals affected by stony coral tissue loss disease and other diseases, removing submerged marine debris from coral, and rescuing coral from various threats such as high water temperatures.

 Accomplishments to date include